Grey001-dev/Ping/README.md

 -Checks currently run from a single server location,so a network issue on that server's end might look like a target outage.

 ## Stack
--Frontend:React,CSS Modules
+- Frontend:React,CSS Modules
--Backend: Node.js,Express,PostgreSQL
+- Backend: Node.js,Express,PostgreSQL
--Real-time:Socket.IO
+- Real-time:Socket.IO

 ## Check out the Live Demo
 **ping001.netlify.app**